geokit/geokit-rails/README.markdown

-## IMPORTANT: Gem dependency
+## INSTALLATION

-To use geokit-rails, you need the Geokit gem at [http://github.com/andre/geokit-gem/tree/master](http://github.com/andre/geokit-gem/tree/master)
+Geokit consists of a Gem ([geokit-gem](http://github.com/andre/geokit-gem/tree/master)) and a Rails plugin ([http://github.com/andre/geokit-rails/tree/master](http://github.com/andre/geokit-rails/tree/master)).

-To install the gem:
+### First install the gem:

     gem sources -a http://gems.github.com
     sudo gem install andre-geokit-gem

+### Next, install the Rails plugin:

+    cd [YOUR_RAILS_APP_ROOT]
+    script/plugin install git://github.com/andre/geokit-rails.git

+And you're good to go!
+FYI, the gem stands alone (you can use it without the plugin), but the plugin requires the gem.

 ## FEATURE SUMMARY

-This plugin provides key functionality for location-oriented Rails applications:
+Geokit provides key functionality for location-oriented Rails applications:

 - Distance calculations, for both flat and spherical environments.
 For example, given the location of two points on the earth, you can calculate the miles/KM